LGN520/farreach-public/ycsb-implementation.md

 		* TODO: Start to re-run experiments for multiple rounds
 			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
 			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary

+- 11.9
+	+ Siyuan
+		* Read NSDI'13 Memcache and ATC'17 Memshare, which are general key-value caching for storage of web applications instead of key-value store
+		* Update evaluation plan to merge exp8 and exp9
+		* Update exp8 thpt of evaluation in paper
+		* [IMPORTANT] Background of paper: do NOT mention write allocate and write around policy
+			- Write allocate: trigger cache admission/eviction to allocate space for cache misses instead of accessing storage servers
+			- Write around: NOT trigger cache admission/eviction for cache misses and only access storage servers
+			- FarReach: trigger cache admission/eviction to allocate space for cache misses by controller, and access storage servers to process the cache misses
+			- NOTE: FarReach is between write around and write allocate
+		* Proofread related work
+		* Read arxiv PKache and VLDB read-after-write consistency
+	+ Huancheng
+		* Find timeout issues of twitter trace due to farreach's read blocking for large value and netcache's incorrect cache eviction

 - 11.8
 	+ Siyuan